Kel-Dev-Team/Hooks/README.md

 # Hooks
-A simple php framework for adding hooks to a system.
+A simple php framework for adding runtime hooks to a system.

 **installation**